 Tax Credits and Incentives to Go Solar Electric

 In Oregon and Washington, financial incentives are available through many electric utilities to help make residential solar more affordable if you decide to own your own solar system.
-In fact, utility incentives, combined with tax credits, often covers 70-85% of the total costs to install and own solar.
+In fact, utility incentives, combined with tax credits, lower the total costs to install and own solar.
 There are different tax credits and incentives available to homeowners that affect the average cost and payback period of installing solar.

 Federal Tax Credit